dzackgarza/Notes/Class_Notes/Linear Algebra/102 Review.md

   - *Final Exam*

 Some notes:
-- The next exam is basically just chapter 5; the bit on eigenvalues/eigenvectors will essentially be
+- The next exam is basically just chapter 5; the bit on eigenvalues/eigenvectors will essentially be review from lower-div (mostly computational).